-- 36. Pursuant to staff rule 11.2(b), there are only two situations where the requirement to request management evaluation does not apply: disciplinary cases and decisions taken pursuant to advice obtained from technical bodies as determined by the Secretary-General. - 37.
-The case at hand is not of a disciplinary nature, leaving the Tribunal to assess whether the contested decision, taken upon the advice of the LSSC and Salary Survey specialists, was taken upon the advice of a technical body.
-Relevantly, staff rule 11.2(b) does not provide for a particular way, e.g., administrative instruction or otherwise, for the Secretary-General to determine technical bodies. - 38.
-The Tribunal notes that at the time of OHRM's cable (see para.
+40. The case at hand is not of a disciplinary nature, leaving the Tribunal to assess whether the contested decision, taken upon the advice of the LSSC and Salary Survey specialists, was taken upon the advice of a technical body.
+Relevantly, staff rule 11.2(b) does not provide for a particular way, e.g., administrative instruction or otherwise, for the Secretary-General to determine technical bodies.

+- 41. The Tribunal notes that at the time of OHRM's communication (see para.
 9 above), the Secretary-General had not yet issued an administrative instruction determining what bodies constitute technical ones for the purpose of staff rule 11.2(b).
 The relevant administrative instruction (ST/AI/2018/7) was issued only on 18 May 2018.
-Prior to this, staff members had little information, if none at all, concerning what constituted a technical body. - 39.
-It is the Tribunal's view that not requesting management evaluation is an exception to the general rule and, as a consequence, it is incumbent on the Applicants to show that they fall under it. - 40.
+Prior to this, staff members had little information, if none at all, concerning what constituted a technical body. - 42.
+It is the Tribunal's view that not requesting management evaluation is an exception to the general rule and, as a consequence, it is incumbent on the Applicants to show that they fall under it. - 43.
 In the present case, the Applicants argue that, at the time they filed their applications, they relied on a previous position by the Administration in Tintukasiri et al. whereby "requests for management evaluation were not receivable 'since the decision was taken pursuant to the advice from the [Local Salary Survey Committee ("LSCC")] in conjunction with salary survey specialists, and as such of a technical body under the terms of staff rule 11.2(b)" (brackets in the original).
-Furthermore, the Applicants claim that in that case, the UN MEU made a determination about the matter on behalf of the Secretary-General. - 41.
+Furthermore, the Applicants claim that in that case, the UN MEU made a determination about the matter on behalf of the Secretary-General. - 44.
 Administrative practices need to be consistent and uniform over a certain period of time, so that staff members rely on and build legitimate expectations in relation to them.
-The Tribunal is of the view that the position adopted by the UN

-MEU in one or two cases does not constitute a consistent and coherent administrative practice that could lead the Applicants to build a legitimate expectation on which they could have relied upon.
+The Tribunal is of the view that the position adopted by the UN MEU in one or two cases does not constitute a consistent and coherent administrative practice that could lead the Applicants to build a legitimate expectation on which they could have relied upon.
 Furthermore, it does not rise to the level of judicial precedent given the UN MEU's nature as an administrative body within the Organization.